proycon/analiticcl/README.md

 ### Variant List

 A variant lists explicitly relate spelling variants, and in doing so go a step further than a simple lexicon which only specifies the validated or corpus-derived form.
-There are two types:

-#### Unweighted variant list

-An unweighted variant list is *undirected*, all words are considered equally valid variant.
-They are provided in a simple TSV file with variants on a line, seperated by a tab.
-A variant list can be provided to analiticcl using the ``--variants`` option.

-#### Weighted variant list

-A weighted variant list is *directed*, it specifies an normalised/preferred form first, and then specifies variants and variant scores.
+A variant list is *directed* and *weighed*, it specifies an normalised/preferred form first, and then specifies variants and variant scores.
 Take the following example (all fields are tab separated):

 ```
 huis	huys	1.0	huijs	1.0
 ```
 This states that the preferred word *huis* has two variants (historical spelling in this case), and both have a score (0-1) that expresses how likely the variant maps to the preferred word.
-When loaded into analiticcl with ``--weighted-variants``, both the preferred form and the variants will be valid results in normalization (as if you loaded a lexicon with all three words in it).
+When loaded into analiticcl with ``--variants``, both the preferred form and the variants will be valid results in normalization (as if you loaded a lexicon with all three words in it).

-What you might be more interested in, is a special flavour of the weighted variant list called an *error list*, loaded into analiticcl using ``--errors``.
+What you might be more interested in, is a special flavour of the variant list called an *error list*, loaded into analiticcl using ``--errors``.
 Consider the following example:

 ```